 *Even though this isn’t a cheap phone, it’s still very lacking in performance if compared to any old used entry level DSLR when talking about still photographs.

 But if your equipment is lacking, your success rate goes down quite drastically no matter what.
 Photographers always like to spout a doctrine of “the camera doesn’t matter”, perhaps because that makes them seem more skilled and inflates their ego – but the fact is, during the night especially, the gear you use makes a big difference.
 It still doesn’t necessarily mean you have to spend a fortune though, as long as you know which features to look for in a camera.

 If night shooting is something you’re primarily interested in, I’d strongly suggest prioritizing IBIS when choosing your camera.
 There are lots of mid-range cameras that leave out IBIS in exchange for some other features, so just because a camera costs $1000 or above doesn’t automatically mean that it is best suited for night time photography.
 Another thing that helps is a bigger sensor, so go for full frame if you can afford it.
 But the biggest bang-for-your-buck improvement definitely comes from prime lenses.
 Changing your f3.5-f5.6 kit lens even for a standard $200 nifty-fifty 50mm f1.8 lens will drastically improve the potential of your night photography, even on an entry level DSLR!

 If you’re interested in my gear, I wrote all about it here.

 Thanks for reading, I hope it was helpful!
-If you want to keep in touch, you can find me on Instagram as @teemu.jpeg or if you wish to get my Lightroom Presets for free, take a look at the email submit for in the sidebar to the right.
+If you want to keep in touch, you can find me on Instagram as @teemu.jpeg or if you wish to get my Lightroom Presets for night photography, you can click here.